 Winter Games NZ Comes To Queenstown

-Kicking off the event is a chart-topping line-up of big-name bands, local kiwi talent and festival performers in store for the opening ceremony and after parties!
+The Winter Games NZ is one of the top 5 winter sports events in the world, with 26 snow and events at 6 venues over 17 action packed days.
 If you’re thinking of heading to Queenstown in late August, our guide will help you make the most of the action on and off the slopes.

 The Sporting Action

-Running the gamut from cross-country Nordic racing to full-speed alpine skiing and classic Scottish curling, the Audi quattro Winter Games NZ are seen as one of the prime warm up events in preparation for the Winter Olympics (set to be held in South Korea in 2018).
+Running the gamut from cross-country Nordic racing to full-speed alpine skiing and classic Scottish curling, the Winter Games NZ are seen as one of the prime warm up events in preparation for the Winter Olympics.

-Competitors in all disciplines will go head-to-head on the snow-dusted pistes of the Southern Alps, with a series of qualifying stages culminating with hard-fought and iconic events like the FIS World Cup snowboard halfpipe finals, the FIS Australia and New Zealand Cup giant slalom finals, spectacular freeski and snowboard ’Big Air’ events on the final day and the curling mixed doubles finals to name just a few.
+Competitors in all disciplines will go head-to-head on the snow-dusted pistes of the Southern Alps, with a series of qualifying stages culminating with hard-fought and iconic events like the FIS World Cup snowboard halfpipe finals, the FIS Australia and New Zealand Cup giant slalom finals, spectacular freeski and snowboard ’Big Air’ events to name just a few.

 So, expect carving galore, glute-tearing cross-country races and flips aplenty in the halfpipe, along with oodles of that adrenaline-pumping winter competitiveness for which the Queenstown region is renowned.

-2015 sees the Audi quattro Winter Games NZ spread out right across the ski fields and pistes of the greater Queenstown region.
+The Winter Games NZ events are spread out right across the ski fields and pistes of the greater Queenstown region.
 The bulk of the on-snow action (all the alpine skiing, slalom races, snowboarding and freeski competitions) will be focussed at Coronet Peak, situated just a short drive north of Queenstown itself, and the Cardrona Alpine Resort, nestled deep in the mountains midway between Wanaka and Queenstown.

 To catch the cross-country athletes doing their thing, Snow Farm NZ is the place to be.
 This sprawling arena offers perfect snow conditions from its high perch on the edge of Mount Aspiring National Park, not to mention some of the longest (and most challenging) Nordic ski routes in the Southern Hemisphere.